reidprichard/ORC/README.md

 - Co-located grid
 - Algebraic multigrid solver with BiCGSTAB, Jacobi, or Gauss-Seidel smoothing (GMRES will be evaluated)
 - Pressure-velocity coupling: SIMPLE (coupled solver may be added later)
-- Momentum discretization: first-order upwind differencing and central differencing
+- Momentum discretization: UD, CD, LUD, QUICK (bounded higher-order schemes will be added)
 - Gradient reconstruction: Green-Gauss cell-based (least squares may be added)
 - Pressure interpolation: linear and second-order
 - Velocity interpolation: linear and Rhie-Chow distance-based